DFE-Digital/architecture/reference/dfe-target-architecture.md

 ### Front-end engines

-Front-end engines provides shared capability for delivering digital services to users.
+Front-end engines provide shared capability for delivering digital services to users.

+They support consistent user experiences across services by providing common components and integration patterns.

 They may include: